Kratom is currently legal in South Africa.

 Opioid-based painkillers do have their place in the medical field.
-However, they’ve been vastly overprescribed and have ruined many peoples’ lives, creating something of a pandemic.
+However, they’ve been overprescribed and have ruined many peoples’ lives, creating a pandemic.

 As a result, some people started looking for an alternative to opioids.
 Kratom first caught the attention of the Western World in the early 1900s.
 By the 2000s, the sale of kratom had become a major business worldwide.

-People are attracted to kratom because it has opioid-like properties but without many of the nasty side effects.
+People are attracted to kratom because it has opioid-like properties without many nasty side effects.
 Kratom is unlikely to cause an overdose, and even the addiction is mild.
 In fact, it’s used to wean people off of opioids.